-D. Student Medication
+E. Student Medication

 - 1. Any medication taken in School must have a parent- or guardiansigned authorization; some medications also require physician orders.
 Medication must be kept in the school-approved location during the School day.
-The parent or guardian must transport medications to and from the School. - 2.
-No medication may be accepted by School personnel without receipt of completed and appropriate medication forms.
+The parent or guardian must transport medications to and from the School. - Only the school's front desk associate or a health professional staffing the school's nursing suite may accept medications from a parent or guardian.
+Teachers and other staff must not accept any medications.
+No medication may be accepted by any school personnel without receipt of completed and appropriate medication forms. - 3.
+A physician may use office stationery or a prescription pad in lieu of completing Part 2 of the School's Permission for the Administration of Medication Release & Indemnification Agreement form.
+The physician must include the following information written in lay language with no abbreviations: - a. name of student - b. date of birth

-- 3. A physician may use office stationery or a prescription pad in lieu of completing Part 2 of the School's Permission for the Administration of Medication Release & Indemnification Agreement form.
-The physician must include the following information written in lay language with no abbreviations: - a. name of student - b. date of birth - c. reason for medication or diagnosis - d. name of medication - e. exact dosage to be taken in School - f. time to take medication and frequency or exact time interval dosage is to be administered - g. sequence in which the medications should be taken, in cases where more than one medication is prescribed - h. if medication is given on an as-needed basis, specify the exact conditions or symptoms when medication is to be taken and the time at which it may be given again ("repeat as necessary" is unacceptable) - i. duration of medication order or effective dates - j. physician's signature - k. date - 4.
+- c. reason for medication or diagnosis - d. name of medication - e. exact dosage to be taken in School - f. time to take medication and frequency or exact time interval dosage is to be administered - g. sequence in which the medications should be taken, in cases where more than one medication is prescribed - h. if medication is given on an as-needed basis, specify the exact conditions or symptoms when medication is to be taken and the time at which it may be given again ("repeat as necessary" is unacceptable) - i. duration of medication order or effective dates - j. physician's signature - k. date - 4.
 All prescription medications, including physician's prescription drug samples, must be in their original containers and labeled by a physician or pharmacist.
 Over-the-counter medication must be in the original container with the name of the medication visible.
 The parent or guardian must label the original container with the following: - a. name of student - b. exact dosage to be taken in School - c. frequency or time interval dosage is to be administered - 5.
 The first dose of any new medication must be given at home. - 6.
-The parent or guardian is responsible for submitting a new form to the School at the start of the school year and each time there is a change in the dosage or in the time at which medication is to be taken.

-- 7. Medication kept in the School will be stored in a locked area accessible only to authorized personnel. - 8.
+The parent or guardian is responsible for submitting a new form to the School at the start of the school year and each time there is a change in the dosage or in the time at which medication is to be taken. - 7.
+Medication kept in the School will be stored in a locked area accessible only to authorized personnel. - 8.
 Within one week after expiration of the effective date on the physician order, or on the last day of school, the parent or guardian must personally collect any unused portion of the medication.
 Medications not claimed within that period will be destroyed. - 9.
 The student must come to the predetermined location at the prescribed time to receive medication.
-Medication can be given no more than one-half hour before or after the prescribed time. - 10.
-Two Rivers PCS does not assume responsibility for authorized medication taken independently by the student himself or herself. - 11.
-In no case may any Two Rivers PCS personnel administer any medication outside the framework of the procedures outlined herein and/or in the applicable District of Columbia charter school regulations. - 12.
+Medication can be given no more than one-half hour before or after the prescribed time.

+- 10. Two Rivers does not assume responsibility for authorized medication taken independently by the student himself or herself. - In no case may any Two Rivers personnel administer any medication outside the framework of the procedures outlined herein and/or in the applicable District of Columbia charter school regulations. - 12.
 All student medications shall be administered by staff who have received medication administration training.